-3104F.2.1 Design earthquake motions.
-Two levels of design seismic performance shall be considered.
+3104F.2.1 Seismic Performance Criteria.
+Two levels of seismic performance shall be considered, except for critical systems (Section 3104F.5.1).
 These levels are defined as follows:

-Level 1 Seismic performance:
+Level 1 Seismic Performance:

 - Minor or no structural damage - Temporary or no interruption in operations